 Speech Sound Mapping!
-Speech Sound Play Before Speech Sound Pics® with Phonemies: A 10-Day Sound Start to Word Mapping Mastery for All Learners, using ReadABLE Words.
+Speech Sound Play (SSP) Before Speech Sound Pics® with Phonemies: A 10-Day Sound Start to Word Mapping Mastery for All Learners, using ReadABLE Words.
 Celebrating Diversity in Every Voice With MySpeekie®, the One-Screen AAC.

 10-Day Dyslexia 'Screen & Intervene' Plan with MySpeekie®: Develop speech sound awareness through Phonemies Play, supporting children before or alongside systematic synthetic phonics (SSP).
 The Speech Sound Mapping (SSM) Plan is also available as a stand-alone option for children with SLCN.

-Learning the 4 SSP Code Levels
+Learning the SSP Core Code Levels

 This is an option for learning the 4 Code Levels in Reception, to get phonics instruction out of the way quickly and easily, so that children can move into the self-teaching phase and focus on reading fluency and comprehension.
 SSP here refers to the Speech Sound Pics Approach.
 We used that abbreviation before 'SSP' became widely used in England, when it was simply called 'synthetic phonics', not 'systematic synthetic phonics'!

-Start the Phase 2 Thirty Minute Routine after Phase 1 with Phonemies.
+Start the Phase 2 Thirty Minute Routine after Phase 1with Phonemies.

 The Speech Sound Pics (SSP) Approach